OliEfr/Align3R/README.md

 bash train.sh
 ```
 ### 🎇 Demo
 You can run the following demo code on any video.
-The input path can be either an mp4 video or an image folder.
+The input path can be either a mp4 video or an image folder.
 ```bash
 bash demo.sh
 ```